QuTech-Delft/OpenQL/docs/visualizer.rst

 ------------------------
 General visualizer usage
 ------------------------
-The visualizer can be ran by adding the visualizer pass to the compiler and compiling the quantum program you want to run.
+The visualizer can be ran by adding the visualizer pass to the compiler, providing the pass with the paths to the configuration files, and compiling the quantum program you want to run.
 Python example:

 .. code:: python